ScreamZ/kuzzle-guide/source/includes/core_documentation/_04-plugins.md

 `pipe` plugins functions must take a callback as their last parameter, and this callback must be called at the end of the processing with `callback(error, object)`:

 * error: if there is an error during the function, this parameter must be set with one of the available Error object provided by the plugin context.
 Otherwise, set it to `null`
-* object: the resulting data, given back for Kuzzle to process
+* object: the resulting data, given back to Kuzzle for processing

 `pipe` plugins are called in chain.
 When the `callback()` function is called, the next `pipe` plugin function attached on the event is triggered.
 The order of plugin execution is not guaranteed.